sensu/sensu-docs-legacy/source/docs/0.23/sensu-on-rhel-centos.md

 be used by modifying Sensu's init scripts and/or by starting the Sensu services with the corresponding CLI arguments.
 For more information, please consult the [Sensu Configuration][3] reference documentation._

-The following Sensu configuration files are provided as examples.
-Please review the [Sensu configuration reference documentation][3] for additional information on how Sensu is configured.

 ### Create the Sensu configuration directory